socnetv/app/README.md

 ## b) Compile from Source Code

-To compile and install SocNetV from source you need the Qt5 toolkit development libraries.
+To compile and install SocNetV from source you need the Qt toolkit development libraries, version 6.

-Qt is an open source C++ toolkit, for Windows, Linux and macOS.
+Qt is an open source C++ toolkit, for Windows, Linux and MacOS.

-Windows and macOS users should download and install Qt from https://www.qt.io/download-qt-installer
+Windows and MacOS users should download and install Qt6 from https://www.qt.io/developers

 Linux users need to install the following packages:

-- openSUSE: libqt5-qtbase, libqt5-qtbase-devel, libQt5Charts5-devel, libqt5-qttools
+openSUSE: libqt6-qtbase, libqt6-qtbase-devel, libQt6Charts6-devel, qt6-tools

-- Fedora: qt5-qtbase,qt5-qtbase-devel, qt5-qtcharts-devel, qt5-qttools
+Fedora: qt6-qtbase, qt6-qtbase-devel, qt6-qtcharts-devel, qt6-linguist, qt6-qt5compat

-- Debian: qt5-default, libqt5charts5-dev
+Debian: qt6-base-dev, qt6-base-dev-tools, qt6-charts-dev, qt6-svg-dev, qt6-5compat-dev, libqt6opengl6-dev

-Once you have Qt5 installed, you are ready to compile SocNetV from source.
+Once you have Qt installed, you are ready to compile SocNetV from source.

 Download the archive with the source code of the latest version from https://github.com/socnetv/app/releases/latest.
 You will get a compressed file like app-3.0.tar.gz